Suleman-814/Python_Code_Set/Program Set1/Readme.md

 Hi, I have done some programs in python.
-These are basic programs, I have mentioned the Program heading on top og every program they are related with the topic.
+These are basic programs, I have mentioned the Program heading on top of every program they are related with the topic.
 If there is any error or mistake you can comment.
 Thank You!